syunnmo/CRANE/README.md

 * numpy 1.19.2

 # Running CRANE
-Here is a example for using CRANE model (on EdNet):
+Here is a example for using CRANE model (on assist2017):
 ```
-  python main.py --dataset ednet
+  python main.py --dataset assist2017
 ```

 Explanation of parameters: